FROM

 It’s hard to believe that six years whoosh by

-“Whaaat?” my son’s peers howled almost growled
+“Whaaat?” my son’s peers howled, almost growled

 in unison.
 “You passed the board?” the internet café/gaming center was in a